Does your computer crash too often?

 Don’t get stressed yourself; almost every computer crash can be sorted.

-Eventually it will just give up or burn out and then it will certainly won’t be stable, even if it’s still usable.
+Eventually, it will just give up or burn out and then it certainly won’t be stable, even if it’s still usable.

 Marcus has a graduate degree in computer engineering and has many years of experience in cutting-edge technology research and development in both startups and Fortune 500 corporations.
 In his free time, he enjoys RTS gaming.

 Acer vs Lenovo: Which Laptop Brand is Better?